 In God of the Oppressed, Cone said that Marx's chief contribution is "his disclosure of the ideological character of bourgeois thought, indicating the connections between the 'ruling material force of society' and the 'ruling intellectual' force."
 Marx's thought is useful and attractive to Cone, because it allows black theologians to critique racism in America on the basis of power and revolution.

 For Cone, integrating Marx into black theology helps theologians see just how much social perceptions determine theological questions and conclusions.
 Moreover, these questions and answers are "largely a reflection of the material condition of a given society."

-Perhaps it is the Marxism imbedded in Obama's attendance at Trinity Church that should raise red flags.
-"Economic parity" and "distribution" language implies things like government-coerced wealth redistribution, perpetual minimum wage increases, government subsidized health care for all, and the like.
+Perhaps it is the Marxism embedded in Obama's attendance at Trinity Church that should raise red flags.
+"Economic parity" and "distribution" language implies things like government-coerced wealth redistribution, perpetual minimum wage increases, government subsidized healthcare for all, and the like.
 One of the priorities listed on Obama's campaign website reads, "Obama will protect tax cuts for poor and middle class families, but he will reverse most of the Bush tax cuts for the wealthiest taxpayers."